Dating Tips For People Who Want A Great Relationship

 Tip #1: Don't do your search for Mr./Mrs. right your entire life

 Yes, it's important to keep your eye on the ball when looking for the person with whom you want to spend the rest of your life.
 If you plan to be the best girlfriend, it is also ideal to look for the right partner.
-However, you shouldn't make the process of finding that person the center of your life.
+However, you shouldn't make the process of finding a long-term relationship the center of your life.

 If you focus too much on finding a mate, you will neglect other areas of your life that need attention too, such as your family, friends, career, and even your health.
 Keeping your life balanced ensures that you are being happy before dating, healthy, and more interesting, which is certainly useful when you finally meet that special person.